 * These are default values taken from FOCUS (2000) ^ The optimised soil moisture is field capacity (FC) according to FOCUS (2000)

-For FOCUS surface and groundwater modelling a half-life of 0.72 days should be used.
+For FOCUS surface and groundwater modelling a DT50 of 0.72 days should be used.
 The value represents the geometric mean of all experimental results after normalisation to 20 °C including soil moisture normalisation.

-For modelling PEC soil with ESCAPE[Ref] the value of 1.10 should be used, because ESCAPE does not calculate the degradation dependent on soil moisture conditions.
+For modelling PEC soil with ESCAPE[Ref] the DT50 of 1.10 should be used, because ESCAPE does not calculate the degradation dependent on soil moisture conditions.

 Cyanamide

 For cyanamide no soil moisture normalisation was done since according to the experimental results the degradation of cyanamide does not always increase with soil moisture (see the following table).
 Consequently, the soil moisture correction in the groundwater model PEARL (FOCUS 2000) and the surface water models MACRO and PRZM (FOCUS 2001) are not suitable and the moisture correction was switched off in the simulation.
-The geometric mean of all studies without considering temperature normalisation was found to be 0.82 d.
-However, for the modelling with PEARL, MACRO, and PRZM a half-life of 0.78 d should be used.
-The value represents the geometric mean of all experimental data after normalisation to 20 °C but without soil moisture normalisation.
+The geometric mean of the DT50 of all studies without considering temperature normalisation was found to be 0.82 d.
+However, for the modelling with PEARL, MACRO, and PRZM a DT50 of 0.78 d should be used.
+This DT50 value represents the geometric mean of all experimental data after normalisation to 20 °C but without soil moisture normalisation.
 This value is more suitable than the DT50 of 0.82 d because the models require half-lives at 20 °C for their automatic correction to actual scenario conditions.
 The details of the normalisation can be found in the following table.

-Table 1: Temperature normalisation of DT50 values of CaCN2 to reference conditions (20 °C)
+Table 3: Temperature normalisation of DT50 values of cyanamide to reference conditions (20 °C)